zephyrproject-rtos/example-application/README.md

 west build -b $BOARD -s app
 ```

 where `$BOARD` is the target board.
+The `custom_plank` board found in this
+repository can be used.
+Note that Zephyr sample boards may be used if an
+appropriate overlay is provided (see `app/boards`).

-A sample debug configuration is also
+A sample debug configuration is also provided.
-provided.
 You can apply it by running:

 ```shell
 west build -b $BOARD -s app -- -DOVERLAY_CONFIG=debug.conf